docker/docs/installation/plan-production-install.md

 * engine02.docker.vm with SAN ducp.docker.vm
 * engine03.docker.vm with SAN ducp.docker.vm

 Alternatively, you can also install UCP with a single externally-signed certificate for all controllers rather than one for each controller node.
 In that case, the certificate files will automatically be copied to any new controller nodes joining the cluster or being promoted into controllers.

-Finally, switching your UCP installation to use a single externally-signed certificate is a process that can be performed after installation by an Admin user through the UCP UI.

 ## Where to go next